nxt3d/ensips/ensips/hooks.md

 # Motivation

 The goal of this ENSIP is to propose a new method for securely resolving onchain records.
-Hooks allow records to be redirected to known resolvers by specifying a resolver address and chain ID using ERC-7930 crosschain addresses.
+Hooks allow records to be redirected to known resolvers by specifying a resolver address.
 If the resolver is a known resolver, such as a credential resolver for a proof of personhood (PoP) or know your customer (KYC), it is possible to use a hook instead of a value in the ENS profile.
 The hook both notifies resolving clients of a credential, as well as provides the method for resolving the credential.

 # Specification